pechorin/pbr.sh/README.md

 ## TODO

 ### road to 0.1
-- [ ] is "provise" acceptable engilsh word?
+- [ ] is "provise" acceptable engilsh word? rename to host-setup?

 ### maybe V0.2:
 - multiple backup repositories for each target